OWASP/www-project-how-to-get-into-appsec/index.md

 We are currently processing the data.

+#### Update 2024-08-25 - Public Release of AppSec Practitioner's Landscape RAW survey data
+Despite best efforts and intentions, it looks like data processing is going slower than expected.
+We're sorry - a lot of circumstances (including personal ones of the project team) have changed, and we do not currently have a timeline for the data analysis to be completed.

+In hopes that the data collected will find some use by the community before it becomes too stale, we're releasing the raw survey data publicly under a [CC-BY license](https://creativecommons.org/licenses/by/4.0/).

+You can find them here:

+* [AppSec Practitioner's Landscape 2021 - Survey Methodology \[PublicRelease\]\[CC-BY\].pdf](assets/AppSec Practitioner's Landscape 2021 - Survey Methodology [Public Release][CC-BY].pdf)
+* [AppSec Practitioner's Landscape - Survey Form Archive \[PublicRelease\].pdf](assets/AppSec Practitioner's Landscape - Survey Form Archive [PublicRelease].pdf)
+* [AppSec Practitioner's Landscape RAW Responses \[PublicRelease\]\[CC-BY\].xlsx](assets/AppSec Practitioner's Landscape RAW Responses [PublicRelease][CC-BY].xlsx)

 ## Contributing
 As of April 2023, with renewed focus, we're regrouping and working towards our next steps.
 More details soon.